RC-Foundation/RCF-/README.md

 This repository contains the source code for the Rhizome Community Foundation website.
 The project is based on the Bolt Vite React TypeScript template.

+Static resources for the Knowledge Hub now live in `src/knowledge-hub` and are copied into the final build using `vite-plugin-static-copy`.

 ## Getting Started

 1. **Install dependencies**